-Tariff Change Notification – The Port of Vancouver USA made adjustments to the port’s Tariff No. 6 effective July 2, 2016.
+The Port of Vancouver USA made the following adjustment to the terminal Tariff No. 6 effective January 7, 2017.
 Click here to view changes.

 The Port of Vancouver is a public agency that complies with specific laws defined in the Revised Code of Washington (RCW).
 The port’s contracts department is responsible for all purchases made on behalf of the Port of Vancouver and procurement procedures have been developed to provide a fair and user-friendly process for all contracting and purchasing business needs.